ManikaDhiman/windows-itpro-docs/windows/client-management/mdm/policy-csp-textinput.md

 <!--SupportedValues-->
 The following list shows the supported values:

 - 0 (default) - Allows you to configure which Microsoft Simplified Chinese IME version to use.
-The new Microsoft IME is configured by default.
+The new Microsoft IME version is configured by default.
 - 1 - Does not allow you to configure which Microsoft Simplified Chinese IME version to use.
 The previous version of Microsoft Simplified Chinese IME is always selected.
 - 2 - Does not allow you to configure which Microsoft Simplified Chinese IME version to use.
-The new Microsoft Simplified Chinese IME is always selected.
+The new Microsoft Simplified Chinese IME version is always selected.

 <!--/SupportedValues-->
 <!--/Policy-->